gjanders/SplunkAdmins/README.md

 - ClusterMasterLevel - Primary bucket count per peer

 ## Using the application
-Once the application is installed, *all* alerts are disabled by default and you can enable those you require or want to test in your local environment
+Once the application is installed, **all** alerts are disabled by default and you can enable those you require or want to test in your local environment
 If you choose not to customise the macros then many searches will search for all hosts, which will make the alerts and dashboards inaccurate!

 ## Which alerts should be enabled?
-The alerts are all useful for detecting a variety of different scenarios which may or may not be applicable within your Splunk environment
+The alerts are all useful for detecting a variety of different scenarios which may or may not be applicable within your Splunk environment, in many ways this application has evolved into a library of possible alerts or explanation of alerts, it does not make sense to turn on all the alerts as such as some overlap

 The description field has an (extremely) simple way of determining if an alert will require action, there are three levels:
   - Low - the alert is informational and likely relates to a potential issue, these alerts may produce false alarms
   - Moderate - the alert is a warning, most likely further action will need to be taken, a moderate chance of false alarms